aosabook/500lines/modeller/chapter.md

 Legacy OpenGL can be considered a State Machine.
 The API to enable/disable functionality modifies the current state of the OpenGL machine.
 When a polygon render call is made, the current state of the machine is used.
 OpenGL also stores two matrices.
 These are called the "ModelView" matrix and the "Projection" matrix.
-The ModelView matrix determines the transformation of the current polyon within the scene.
+The ModelView matrix determines the transformation of the current polygon within the scene.
 The Projection matrix is used to project that polygon onto the screen.
 The matrices are manipulated with `glMultMatrix`, which multiplies the current matrix by the matrix parameter.
 OpenGL also maintains a stack of matrices.
 The programmer can choose to push and pop from this stack.
 This facilitates traversing a scene graph for rendering purposes, as we will discuss later.